Extended Cold Weather Clothing System: The ECWCS parka

 The parka – which is a particularly popular component – is characterized by a cobra hood (which fits over a combat helmet) with woven nylon drawstring adjustable pulls and an attachment piece that allows fastening of a fur ruff (early models of the parka lacked this attachment piece).
 There is a two-way, full-front slide fastener to provide full-face protection, leaving only the eyes uncovered.
-The parka has Raglan shoulders/sleeves, a non-freezing, double-pull zipper with storm flap and seven snap closure, a flap-covered pocket on the left sleeve with hook and loop (Velcro) closure, adjustable hook and loop wrist cuffs, armpit ventilation zippers and double reinforced elbows.
+The parka has raglan shoulders/sleeves, a non-freezing, double-pull zipper with storm flap and seven snap closure, a flap-covered pocket on the left sleeve with hook and loop (Velcro) closure, adjustable hook and loop wrist cuffs, armpit ventilation zippers and double reinforced elbows.
 A badge/insignia tab with snap is located on the storm flap.
 There is an interior back ventilation opening, two slash (handwarmer) cargo pockets on the lower front (with extra large flaps and double hook and loop single snap closure on each) and an inside draft skirt (windskirt) with elastic drawcords and barrel-locks at the waist (without pulls).
 There are also two concealed map pockets at the front zipper with hook and loop closures that can be opened without unzipping the parka.

 2nd Generation

+In the early mid-1990s, The second generation (2G) ECWCS included a new ECWCS parka with flaps over and under the zipper, along with other areas that let in moisture.
+The ECWCS II Parka has a stow-able hood, but it lacks the liner that the Gen 1 had.
+The bare Gore-Tex material can be uncomfortable to some.